 When the meibomian glands, the tiny glands located in the eyelids, do not sufficiently produce and release the oils needed for protecting and ensuring a healthy tear film, this is known as MGD.
 Often over time, due to a lack of blinking or general debris in the eye, these glands become blocked and stop producing the needed oil to protect the watery layer of the tear film. speedTest Early diagnosis is essential because if left untreated, the glands will deteriorate over time and there is no way to recover from gland loss.

 MGD can occur at any age but is more prevalent in adults over 40.
 The increase of MGD is largely due to the common use of digital display devices today as we are teaching ourselves to blink less creating “evaporative stress”.
 Over time, the oil in the glands thickens, creating blockages of the gland opening and often oil production ceases.

-Treatment for MGD may include various methods but the most effective is the FDA cleared LipiFlow treatment.
-LipiFlow uses thermal heat pulsation that essentially “melts” gland blockages and a light massaging action to remove those blockages.
+LipiFlow is an automated procedure that uses thermal heat pulsation to liquefy gland blockages and a light massaging action to remove those blockages.

 TearCare delivers adjustable heat via an adhesive device that is placed on the upper and lower eyelids.
 Manual gland expression is performed after the contents of the glands have liquefied.